lockedatapublished/itsalocke/content/company/books.md

 > Steph's writing has a very lively and engaging style that is a pleasure to read.
 Working with R is an excellent introduction into an important part of learning Data Science.
 Read it and enjoy learning.

 ## Kindle Unlimited
 We make the books available at a low price as we're able to publish these ourselves.
 Additionally, all the books are available on Kindle Unlimited too.
-Being on Kindle Unlimited means you can read as many books as y ou want each month under a subscription model.
-Amazon offer free trials too so not only can you "Look Inside", you can effectively read the books for free too by signing up for a Kindle Unlimited trial.
+Being on Kindle Unlimited means you can read as many books as you want each month under a subscription model.
+Amazon offer free trials too so not only can you "Look Inside" a book, you can effectively read the books for free too by signing up for a Kindle Unlimited trial.